sebasslash/setup-tflocal/README.md

 ### Outputs

 - `run-id`: The ID of the run that was created.
-- `workspace-outputs`: A JSON object containing the outputs fetched from the specified Terraform Cloud workspace.
+- `workspace-outputs`: A JSON-stringified object containing the outputs fetched from the specified Terraform Cloud workspace.
 Output names will match those found in your workspace.
+Sensitive output values will be redacted from runner logs.

 You will need to use `fromJSON()` to parse `workspace-outputs` in your workflow.
 [Read more about fromJSON()](https://docs.github.com/en/actions/learn-github-actions/expressions#fromjson)